yasslab/weekend_fabrication/README.md

 3. Feedbacks from students.
 4. FAQ (Japanese only)

-I'll write detailed description in English upon request.
+Details in English will be added upon demand.

 # What's Weekend Fabrication course? (en)